Stepping-up Australia’s Pacific engagement

 The White Paper commits Australia to a more ambitious and intensified engagement in the Pacific to support a more resilient region.

-It reinforces Australia’s commitments at the 2017 and 2018 Pacific Island Forum Leaders' Meetings, to a range of measures which will strengthen Australia's engagement with the Pacific, including:
+Reflecting the White Paper’s ambition, Australia committed at the 2017 and 2018 Pacific Island Forum Leaders' Meetings to a range of measures which will strengthen Australia's engagement with the Pacific, including:

 - stronger partnerships for economic growth